 From that point keep your eyes open observe.
 Many people can say they love their mother but what do you witness first hand?
 Does he drive off from her home in a tiff, cursing her name?
-Take the real live happening and make a solid decision if he has ‘mom issues’ he may not dig you as the mom to his children.
+Take the real-life events and make a solid decision if he has ‘mom issues’ he may not dig you as the mom to his children.
 Do not dare think that you can change him….I am not judging if you try, I have chased after folly more times than I care to admit.
 What you can experience should weigh in more than the questions blurted out early on when all are on their best interview behavior.
 Actions speak louder than words, simple.

 Read more insights into dating the many foils of a love journey in my book www.amanforeverypurpose.com

 If you like someone give them a chance and see if they are polite to servers, to phone support, while driving, how they are to their friends, how they talk about their ex, their job, their boss?
 All clues into the heart and character of a person.
 As I said earlier, the process stems on what you are looking for.

 Asking someone where they want to be in ten years, albeit interesting they could be somewhere completely different.

 Life brings us changes, maybe a mate that can ride out changes with a positive heart would be suitable?
 Someone who can pivot and still hold their ground.
-How about fun, solid, kind and spoils?
-I’m thinking a person that cares about their family because one day they may want to make you a part of their family.
+How about fun, solid, kind, and spoils?
+Perhaps a person that cares about their family because one day they may want to make you a part of their family.